rayshobby/opensprinkler/OpenSprinkler Controller/software/arduino-code/libraries/README.txt

 The list here documents updates to the OpenSprinkler library.
 Updates to specific programs are documented in each program folder.

 ===============================
+* Feb 24, 2014
+- Check in firmware 2.0.4.
+This firmware is for hardware v2.0 and v2.1 only.

 * Jan 5, 2014
 - Check in firmware 2.0.3.
 This firmware is for hardware v2.0 and v2.1 only.